Reasons to sell your house now | Reasons to sell your house later | Tips to sell in 2022 | FAQs

 Don't ignore the effects of rising interest rates on buyer behavior

-With both homes and mortgages costing significantly more in 2022 than they did a year ago, buyers are getting choosier about where they'll lay down their money.
+With both homes and mortgages costing more in 2023 than they did a year ago, buyers are getting choosier about where they'll lay down their money.

-But with one in five sellers dropping their asking price in May, the days of listing your home as-is and still attracting multiple offers above asking may be coming to an end.
+But with one in five sellers dropping their asking price in May, the days of listing your home as is and still attracting multiple offers above asking is coming to an end.

 "Buyers are still willing to pay high prices," Gilliam continues, "but only if the house is move-in ready, in a great location, and is one of the best homes on the market."